Miss Langley, Miss Radcliffe and Mrs Tasker welcome you to Woodpecker Class

 BEEGU SIGHTED IN THE LIBRARY

 On Thursday 26th November, Miss Langley was walking past the library when she suddenly saw something.
 There was something yellow peeping out of the curtain.
 Luckily, Miss Langley had an iPad on her to video the yellow object moving.
 She ran towards it and saw what appeared to be Beegu!
-However, Miss Langley wasn’t looking at her feet when she was running so she fell over a chair.
+However, Miss Langley wasn’t looking where she was going when she was running so she fell over a chair!
 As she got back up, Beegu was gone!
 Miss Langley ran back to the class, dropped her papers everywhere and told the Woodpeckers what she saw.
 She put the video up on the board for all to see then she screen shot the video to try get a clear image of Beegu.
-The woodpeckers were very excited.
-The woodpeckers decided to write Beegu a letter to explain she doesn’t need to be afraid.
+The Woodpeckers were very excited.
+The Woodpeckers decided to write Beegu a letter to explain she doesn’t need to be afraid.
 They left it in the last place Miss Langley saw her.
-The woodpeckers hope to see her again.
+The Woodpeckers hope to see her again.

 Mrs Scott has come up with a lovely idea for all classes to plant daffodils around the school.
 This is so that the playground looks lovely during the spring time.
 We have planted them in November to make sure they are ready for the Spring.
 We have planted ours against the fence between the children centre and Robin class garden so that all parents can see when they pick their children up.
 We can’t wait to see them grow and flower!